 - If you’re a desk-worker, try a standing desk, or walk around every half hour, to keep your muscles active.

 - Get fit.
 If you start exercising, you may feel terrible, but once your body is fit, you’ll struggle to sit still: you’re body will basically get jittery, and tell you that it’s time to move.

 Commit to these simple activities for at least 2 weeks, and see what that does for your back.
-If you feel that you need additional support, why not schedule a free discovery call using the form below to learn more about how we can help.
+If you feel that you need additional support, why not schedule a free discovery call to learn more about how we can help.